 Less than 7 Days | Alternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight |

-If you choose to board another flight from the airline, you’re still eligible for compensation.
-What matters most is when you reach your final destination.
+If you accept another flight from the airline, you can still receive compensation.
+The most important thing is your arrival time at your destination.

-How much money you might get is determined by a couple of points:
+How much money you might get depends on a couple of points:

 - The time difference between the scheduled and actual arrival

-Refer to the following table to understand better:
+Refer to the table below to understand better:

 Under 2 hours | 2-3 hours | 3-4 hours | Over 4 hours | Never arrived | Distance |